seungjae2525/SAMU/README.md

 Given a user-specified sensitivity parameters, the sensitivity range is calculated.
 See reference for details.

 ### Reference
-Jeong B, Lee S, Ye S, Lee D, Lee W (2024): Sensitivity analysis for effects of multiple exposures in the presence of unmeasured confounding \emph{xxx}.
-DOI: xxx.
+Jeong B, Lee S, Ye S, Lee D, Lee W (2024): Sensitivity analysis for effects of multiple exposures in the presence of unmeasured confounding. submitted.

 ## Installation